stared/jekyll-blog-pre-2022/_posts/2017/2017-11-15-after-pydata-warsaw-2017.markdown

 > Herodotus, the Greek historian, reported that the ancient Persians tended to deliberate on important matters while they were drunk.
 They then reconsidered their decisions the following day when they were sober.
 If it happened that their first deliberation took place when they were sober, they would always reconsider the matter under the influence of wine.
 If a decision was approved both drunk and sober, the decision held; if not, the Persians set it aside. - [Big Decision?
 Consider It Both Drunk And Sober](https://www.forbes.com/sites/chunkamui/2016/03/22/wine-and-sleep-make-for-better-decisions/#96cdc2124b1f)

-The initial to organize one took place at PyData Berlin 2016 ([my impressions from from this event](http://p.migdal.pl/2016/05/25/my-impressions-from-pydata-berlin-2016.html)), while drinking beers at the conference site.
-Later, back in Warsaw, Piotr Szwed gathered organizers and step-by-step we started organizing it.
+The initial idea to organize one took place at PyData Berlin 2016 ([my impressions from this event](http://p.migdal.pl/2016/05/25/my-impressions-from-pydata-berlin-2016.html)), while drinking beers at the conference site.
+Later, back in Warsaw, Piotr Szwed gathered organizers and step-by-step we started making it happen.

 ## Analytics